WiliamMelo01/EmpowerU-API/README.md

 - **JavaMailSender** - For sending emails.
 - **Redis** - For caching.
 - **AWS SQS** - For handling asynchronous messaging.
+- **AWS Lambda** - For executing serverless functions, such as sending welcome emails and generating certificates.
 - **Swagger** - API documentation.

 ## Setup